kalyanvasu821/uber-clone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+***Simplified Steps to implement this Project***
+Step1: Launch an Ubuntu instance (T2.large, 30GB storage)
+STEP 2: Create IAM role with EC2 administartor access and modify the EC2 IAM role with this
+Step3: Install required Packages (Jenkins, Docker, trivy, Kubectl, Terraform, AWS Cli, SonarQube)
+Step4: Step6: Plugins installation & setup  (install required plugins, setup global tool configuration, setup credentials)
+Step5: write 2 pipelines, one is for EKS provision using Terraform and another is for deploying our APP
+Step6: Destroy everything

+**Note**: Refer Uber-Clone Document for detailed infromation on implementing this project along with screen shots